The Mediaverse

 Newspaper insertion in Bangalore at ₹1.9 a pamphlet: what the rate card hides

-Bangalore vendors quote ₹1.9 per pamphlet for newspaper insertion.
-The number is real.
-The number is also incomplete.
+Bangalore vendors publish three insertion rates depending on pamphlet size: ₹1.9 for A2, ₹1.5 for A4, ₹1.2 for A5.
+Each rate is real and incomplete.
 Here is what gets added on top, why, and which line items are negotiable.

 The Mediaverse Team